eukabuka/eukabuka.github.io/cfi_icall_analysis.md

 0x555555555447 <not_entry_point+7>:	int3
 ```

-The next step of instructions try to compute the index of the entry within the jump table.
+The next step of instructions try to compute the index of the entry within the jumptable.
 ```
 0x000000000000129a <+330>:	lea    rax,[rip+0x18f]        # 0x1430 <int_arg>
 0x00000000000012a1 <+337>:	mov    rdx,rcx